 1. Turnover is high

 There are many reasons why employees leave their jobs.
 However, a high turnover rate is almost always a sign of a toxic work environment.
-When workers are burned out or frustrated, they start job searching.
+When workers experience burnout or frustration, they start job searching.
 From an employee’s perspective, finding new employment is easier than waiting for a company to fix its corporate culture.

 High employee turnover puts significant financial strain on employers.
-Every time a business replaces a salaried employee, it costs 6 to 9 months' salary on average.
+Every time a business replaces a salaried employee, it costs an average of six to nine months' salary to hire and train their replacement.
 So turnover isn’t something you can ignore.
 If turnover is an issue at your organization, it’s time to look closely at your culture.

 Another way to fight turnover is by ensuring your employees receive enough support.
-Work with your managers and leaders to ensure team members receive the training and tools necessary to succeed in their roles.
+Work with your managers and leaders to ensure team members receive the training and tools necessary to succeed.

 Lastly, make sure you provide enough professional development opportunities.
 Toxicity can also stem from employees feeling like there aren't enough opportunities for advancement.
 If this is the case, they’ll look outside your organization for jobs where they have room to grow.

-A robust benefits package shows your employees you care about them in and out of the workplace.
+A robust benefits package shows your employees you care about them inside and outside of the workplace.
 So naturally, the reverse shows the opposite.
-When workers aren’t offered enough benefits, employee morale, job satisfaction, and retention drop, negatively impacting corporate culture.
+When employers don’t offer workers enough benefits, employee morale, job satisfaction, and retention drop, negatively impacting corporate culture.

-You may think salaries and bonuses are sufficient, but a Glassdoor survey5 found that four out of five employees preferred receiving benefits over a pay increase.
-And if you’re looking to highlight your culture to candidates, 82% of employees said an employer's benefits package is essential in whether or not they accept an organization’s job offer.
+You may think salaries and bonuses are sufficient, but one survey6 showed that 69% of employees would accept a job over another because of better employee benefits.
+And if you’re looking to highlight your healthy culture to candidates, 82% of employees said an employer's benefits package is a factor in whether or not they accept an organization’s job offer.

 If you created a slim benefits package thinking it would meet your employees’ needs, you should revisit it.
-If you need help getting started, you can personalize your benefits by surveying your employees to determine what specific perks they want.
-This will increase engagement and show your employees that their opinion matters.
+If you need help getting started, you can personalize your benefits with an employee survey to determine what specific perks they want.
+This will increase engagement and show your employees that their opinions matter.

 Make sure your benefits package contains various options.
-For example, group health insurance isn’t for every employer, so consider a health reimbursement arrangement (HRA) or a health stipend.
-These flexible benefits offer financial support as they allow your employees and their dependents to get reimbursed for various out-of-pocket medical expenses.
+For example, group health insurance may not work for every employee, so consider a health reimbursement arrangement (HRA) or a health stipend.
+These flexible benefits offer a more personalized form of financial support as they allow you to reimburse your employees and their dependents for various out-of-pocket medical expenses and individual health insurance premiums.

 Lastly, make sure you include non-monetary benefits as well.
 Perks like paid time off (PTO), employee assistance programs, flexible work schedules, wellness programs, and professional development opportunities are just as important as insurance.
-Better yet, many modern benefits, like stipends, also support remote employees, so you can be sure no one is left out.
+Better yet, many modern benefits, like stipends, also support remote employees, so you can leave no one out.

 3. Negative company reviews